a-lurker/a-lurker.github.io/docs/devices-and-services.md

 urn:upnp-org:serviceId:SwitchPower1

-1. `urn` ➔ "uniform resource name" Never changes.
+1. `urn` ➔ "uniform resource name".
+Never changes.

 2. `upnp-org` ➔ Name space.
-Typically a URL with dots replaced by dashes but can be anything.
+Typically a URL with any full stops replaced by dashes but can be anything.
 It's meant to indicate what organisation is associated with the service id.
-Plugins will typically have one "invented" by the plugin developer.
+Plugins will typically have one "invented" by the plugin developer. 'futzle-com' is an example, as is 'a-lurker-com'.

-3. `serviceId` ➔ Indicates this "resoure" is a "serviceId" and always stays the same.
+3. `serviceId` ➔ Indicates this "resource" is a "serviceId" and always stays the same.

 4. `SwitchPower1` ➔ The actual service.
 It's name is generally indicative of what it's for.
 It always has "1" on the end.
-Part of the spec apparently.
+Part of the spec. apparently.

 ## openLuup enhancement
 In openLuup all the services listed below can be shortened by leaving out the first three elements like so: